-Explore Penobscot Bay by yacht
+Explore Penobscot Bay by Yacht

 Don’t let summer pass you by!
 Take advantage of the beautiful summer days and warmer temperatures by spending more time cruising on the water!
 Experience Maine’s majestic coast up close on board a private charter yacht!
-Check out our five day cruising itinerary in Penobscot Bay:
+Check out our six day cruising itinerary in Penobscot Bay:

 Day 1 – Board in Belfast, Maine

 Belfast is a quaint seacoast town located in mid coast Maine.
 It is the ideal location to begin exploring mid-coast Maine.
 Guests typically board at noon.
 After stowing luggage and getting acquainted with the boat and crew, we set sail for Islesboro.
 A hearty lunch is served en route.
 The first night’s destination is Seal Harbor on Islesboro in West Penobscot Bay.
 After an evening stroll ashore, kayaking in the harbor, or simply relaxing aboard guests enjoy drinks and appetizers followed by a full course lobster dinner.

 Day 2 – After breakfast we set sail to Butter Island in East Penobscot Bay, where we anchor for lunch and a possible walk on the beach or a short hike to the top of the hill for a panoramic view of Penobscot Bay.
 After lunch we sail through East Bay Island to Eggmoggin Reach, beginning between Cape Rosier and Little Deer Isle.
 At the eastern end of the Reach we anchor off of the Wooden Boat School.
 Again, guests have the opportunity to explore by kayak, sailing dinghy or go ashore to visit the Wooden Boat School (home of Wooden Boat Magazine).
 Again, guests are served their choice of drinks, an array of appetizers and full course dinner.